 Year Three:

 “I knew Leeds was the place for me as staff were so knowledgeable and down to earth.
-I wanted to do something that would make a difference so I decided to go for it and I am so pleased I did!
+I wanted to do something that would make a difference, so I decided to go for it, and I am so pleased I did!
 The highlight of my course was meeting such a diverse group of people who had a similar value base as me.

 The support from staff was amazing and my studies really gave me the confidence in myself and my own abilities.
 I would recommend the University of Leeds to others without a doubt.
 It’s been the best thing I have ever done”.

-Student, University of Leeds
+Social Work Students, University of Leeds

 How to apply